ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 Platform & Script Compatibility: Built specifically for Linux platforms with initial support for Bitcoin Testnet4 Taproot Key Path addresses.

-Note: Bitcoin Sending functionality and Check Messages functionality are not yet enabled.
+Note: Sending Bitcoin and checking messages are not yet enabled.